Rent regulation: United Kingdom

 Rent regulation covered the whole of the UK private sector rental market from 1915 to 1980.
-However, from the Housing Act 1980, it became the Conservative Party's policy to deregulate and dismantle rent regulation.
+However, from the Housing Act 1980, it became Conservative Party policy to deregulate and dismantle rent regulation.
 Regulation for all new tenancies was abolished by the Housing Act 1988, leaving the basic regulatory framework was "freedom of contract" by the landlord to set any price.
 Rent regulations survive among a small number of council houses, and often the rates set by local authorities mirror escalating prices in the non-regulated private market.

 United States

 Rent regulation in the United States is an issue for each state.
 In 1921, the US Supreme Court case of Block v.
-Hirsh held by a majority that regulation of rents in the District of Columbia as a temporary emergency measure was constitutional, but shortly afterwards in 1924 in Chastleton Corp v.
+Hirsh held that regulation of rents in the District of Columbia as a temporary emergency measure was constitutional, but shortly afterward in 1924 in Chastleton Corp v.
 Sinclair the same law was unanimously struck down by the Supreme Court.
-After the 1930s New Deal, the Supreme Court ceased to interfere with social and economic legislation, and a number of states adopted rules.
+After the 1930s New Deal, the Supreme Court ceased to interfere with social and economic legislation, and many states adopted rules.
 In the 1986 case of Fisher v.
 City of Berkeley, the US Supreme court held that there was no incompatibility between rent control and the Sherman Act.

+Rent control existed in several Massachusetts communities from 1970 to 1994.
+During this time, at least 20% of all rent-controlled apartments in Cambridge housed the rich.
+The vast majority housed middle- and high-income earners.
+They included Frederik, Crown Prince of Denmark.

-As of 2018, four states (California, New York, New Jersey, and Maryland) and the District of Columbia have localities in which some form of residential rent control is in effect (for normal structures, excluding mobile homes).
-Thirty-seven states either prohibit or preempt rent control, while nine states allow their cities to enact rent control, but have no cities that have implemented it.
+As of 2018, 4 states (California, New York, New Jersey, and Maryland) and the District of Columbia have localities in which some form of residential rent control is in effect (for normal structures, excluding mobile homes).
+37 states either prohibit or preempt rent control, while 9 states allow their cities to enact rent control, but have no cities that have implemented it.